-The data below reflect exposure to Avastin in 4599 patients with CRC, non-squamous NSCLC, glioblastoma, or mRCC trials including controlled (Studies 1, 2, 4, 5 and 8) or uncontrolled, single arm (Study 6) treated at the recommended dose and schedule for a median of 8 to 23 doses of Avastin.
+The data below reflect exposure to Avastin in 4817 patients with CRC, non-squamous NSCLC, glioblastoma, mRCC, or cervical cancer, including controlled (Studies 1, 2, 4, 5, 8 and 9) or uncontrolled, single arm trials (Study 6) treated at the recommended dose and schedule for a median of 6 to 23 doses of Avastin.
 [See Clinical Studies (14).]
-The population was aged 18-89 years (median 60 years), 45.4% male and 85.8% (3729/4345) White.
-The population included 2184 first- and second-line mCRC patients who received a median of 10 doses of Avastin, 480 first-line metastatic NSCLC patients who received a median of 8 doses of Avastin, 163 glioblastoma patients who received a median of 16 doses of Avastin.
-These data also reflect exposure to Avastin in 363 patients with metastatic breast cancer (MBC) who received a median of 9.5 doses of Avastin, 669 female adjuvant CRC patients who received a median of 23 doses of Avastin and exposure to Avastin in 403 previously untreated patients with diffuse large B-cell lymphoma (DLBCL) who received a median of 8 doses of Avastin.
+The population was aged 18-89 years (median 59 years), 44% male and 85% White.
+The population included 2184 first- and second-line mCRC patients who received a median of 10 doses of Avastin, 480 first-line metastatic NSCLC patients who received a median of 8 doses of Avastin, 163 glioblastoma patients who received a median of 9 doses of Avastin, 337 mRCC patients who received a median of 16 doses of Avastin, and 218 cervical cancer patients who received a median of 6 doses of Avastin.
+These data also reflect exposure to Avastin in 363 patients with metastatic breast cancer (MBC) who received a median of 9.5 doses of Avastin, 669 female adjuvant CRC patients who received a median of 23 doses of Avastin, and 403 previously untreated patients with diffuse large B-cell lymphoma (DLBCL) who received a median of 8 doses of Avastin.
 Avastin is not approved for use in MBC, adjuvant CRC, or DLBCL.